CyberBotX/SDATStuff/README.txt

 v1.1 - 2012-03-30 - Added option to rename the NCSFs, requested by Knurek.
 v1.2 - 2012-04-10 - Made it so a file is not overwritten when renaming if
                     a duplicate is found.
+v1.3 - 2012-12-08 - Minor cleanup of PseudoReadFile to not use a pointer.

 2SF to NCSF Version History
 ---------------------------
 v1.0 - 2014-10-29 - Initial Version
+v1.1 - 2012-12-08 - Minor cleanup of PseudoReadFile to not use a pointer.

 NDS to NCSF Version History
 ---------------------------